recovery-flow/initiative-tracker/docs/web/docs/ParticipantDataAttributes.md

 ### NewParticipantDataAttributes

-`func NewParticipantDataAttributes(firstName string, secondName string, displayName string, position string, verified bool, role string, createdAt time.Time, ) *ParticipantDataAttributes`
+`func NewParticipantDataAttributes(userId string, firstName string, secondName string, displayName string, position string, verified bool, role string, createdAt time.Time, ) *ParticipantDataAttributes`

 NewParticipantDataAttributes instantiates a new ParticipantDataAttributes object This constructor will assign default values to properties that have it defined,